fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 3. Fewer upcasts are needed when programming with types that support subtyping

-4. Fewer widening conversions are needed when mixing int32, float32 and float64.
+4. Fewer widening conversions are needed when mixing `int32`, `float32` and `float64`.

-5. Numeric int64/float32/float64 data in tuple, list and array expressions looks nicer
+5. Numeric `int64`/`float32`/`float64` data in tuple, list and array expressions looks nicer

-6. Working with new numeric types such as System.Half whose design includes op_Implicit should be less irritating
+6. Working with new numeric types such as System.Half whose design includes `op_Implicit` should be less irritating

 7. Inadvertent use of the mechanism should not introduce confusion or bugs